 Ms. Munnik has served as Chief Financial Officer of the Company since November 14, 2022.
-Ms. Munnik also serves as Chief Financial Officer of Progressive Care, Inc., a position she has held since October 2020.
+Ms. Munnik also serves as Chief Financial Officer of Progressive Care, LLC, a position she has held since October 2020.
 Ms. Munnik has over fifteen years of accounting and finance experience, and has served in finance and accounting leadership positions for companies and business units with annual revenues ranging from \$100M to \$3B.
 Prior to joining Progressive Care, Ms. Munnik served as Director of Asset Management at Unified Women's Healthcare, a single-specialty management services organization to support Ob-Gyn practices from November 2018 through April 2020.
 She joined The Service Companies as Director of Finance in May 2017 through October 2018.
 Prior to The Service Companies, she worked at Lennox International for eleven years.
 She joined Lennox in June 2006 as Sr. Internal Auditor and left in May 2017 as Manager of Financial Planning and Analysis.
 Ms. Munnik has a bachelor's degree in accounting from the University of Pretoria (South Africa) and is a Certified Public Accountant (CPA) and Chartered Accountant (CA).
-She serves on the board of Damascus Road Partners, which is a group of social enterprise investors who invest charitable capital to sustainably address human suffering.
 We believe Ms. Munnik is well-qualified to serve as Chief Financial Officer of the Company based on her extensive accounting and finance experience, serving for more than fifteen years in finance and accounting leadership positions for companies and business units.